 It is our shared responsibility to be trustworthy stewards of public money and assets.
-We encourage concerned Delhi Unified School District employees and the public to report allegations of school-related fraud, waste and abuse.
-Please come forward if you notice any accounting irregularities, inappropriate conduct or fraudulent activities of which we should be aware.
+We encourage concerned Delhi Unified School District employees and the public to report allegations of school-related fraud, waste, and abuse.
+Please come forward if you notice any accounting irregularities, inappropriate conduct, or fraudulent activities of which we should be aware.
 We have set up an easy way for you to report any concerns.
 You may leave a message at (209)656-2000.
 Thank you in advance for supporting our students!

 We want our schools to be safe places for all our students.
-If your child has experienced threats, intimidation, racial or gender slurs, harassment or bullying, we encourage you or your child to report it.
+If your child has experienced threats, intimidation, racial or gender slurs, harassment, or bullying, we encourage you or your child to report it.
 For concerns or incidents affecting the safety of any student, please call or send an email to your school site principal or the District Office Director of Student Services.

 We continue to explore ways to, as much as possible, be better prepared to prevent and/or respond to needs.

-Remember that we have adopted the use of the STOPit online reporting tool that can be used on any computer, tablet or cell phone designed to report incidents of bullying, cyber abuse, threats, possible self harm and other inappropriate behaviors.
+Remember that we have adopted the use of the STOPit online reporting tool that can be used on any computer, tablet, or cell phone designed to report incidents of bullying, cyber abuse, threats, possible self-harm, and other inappropriate behaviors.

 By using STOPit students have the power to help put an end to harmful and inappropriate behavior they see online through social media and other means.

-They can use STOPit to ANONYMOUSLY reach out for help if they or a peer are facing a personal crisis or experiencing bullying, abuse, or are otherwise in need of assistance.
+They can use STOPit to ANONYMOUSLY reach out for help if they or a peer are facing a personal crisis or experiencing bullying, or abuse, or are otherwise in need of assistance.

 Our goal with STOPit is to create safer, kinder, school communities both online and off.
 In addition to helping the district monitor and prevent inappropriate behaviors, students will have access to the STOPit, mobile app, which has two simple but powerful features.